akhanaornl/DragonFat-NetworkEval/README.md

 - **Frontier Architecture**: HPE Cray EX 235a “Bard Peak” node architecture with AMD EPYC 7A53 “Trento” CPUs, AMD MI250X GPUs, and Slingshot interconnect.
 - **Summit Architecture**: IBM AC922 node architecture with IBM POWER9 processors, NVIDIA V100 GPUs, and two ports of EDR InfiniBand.

-We used a variety of open-source benchmarks, miniapps, and real applications to evaluate the network performance.
-Each benchmark was run with different communication patterns to ensure a fair comparison between the two systems.

 ## Data Collection

 - **Figures of Merit (FOM)**: For each application, we collected reports of the FOM to determine the scaling efficiency.